Where you belong

 Thank you for your support.
 We can’t wait to share more experiences with you soon!

 Food and beverages will be available for purchase at select performances.
-At this time, no outside beverages will be allowed in the venue.
+No outside beverages will be allowed in the venue.

 Staff will be trained to work with guests who may question building policies.
-Staff will listen, offer options and seek resolution while keeping in mind the ultimate goal of helping protect the health and safety of all guests and staff.
+Staff will listen, offer options, and seek resolution while keeping in mind the ultimate goal of protecting the health and safety of all guests and staff.

 We will continue to follow the latest public safety guidelines.
 We would notify you if any changes take place.